 Globalization has also affected the healthcare industry to an extent.
 The globalization of healthcare services has led to an increase in medical tourism, with many individuals traveling to developing countries for medical treatments and procedures for just a fraction of the costs they would incur back home.
-As such, globalization would have its share of pros and cons as discussed below.
+As such, globalization of healthcare would have its share of pros and cons as discussed below.

 While many argue that globalization of healthcare can help underdeveloped countries better their economies, some indicate that the social and ethical issues that accompany healthcare globalization could have detrimental effects on these countries.
 However, the pros of globalization outweigh the cons in this regard.
 For instance, developing countries can adopt processes, standards and languages from developed countries via trade and outsourcing.
 These outsourced services can provide some economic benefits for these developing countries.